ACDiT: Interpolating Autoregressive Conditional Modeling and Diffusion Transformer

 \subsection{Efficiency Analysis and Block Size Choice}

-In this section, we provide a brief analysis on the computational efficiency of \OURS in terms of floating-point operations (FLOPS).
+We provide a brief analysis of the computational efficiency of \OURS in terms of floating-point operations (FLOPS).
+The full derivation and more analysis are discussed in the Appendix~\ref{sec:appendix_flops}.
 We first assume that denoising each block requires the same number of time steps $T$ as the full sequence diffusion, despite that when the block size is small, it may require fewer denoising steps, thus making \OURS potentially more efficient.
-Let $\theta$ denote the number of parameters in one layer of the transformer block, $h$ represents the hidden dimension and $n$ as the number of attention heads.
-The FLOPS is formed by a $O(L)$ component $2L\theta$, from the product between input and weight matrices, and a $O(L^2)$ component from the pairwise computation between Q-K pairs in the attention dot product, which is $4(h + n)$ for each Q-K pair in the $L^2$ Q-K pairs.
-Consequently, given that $n \ll h$, the total FLOPS can be expressed as: $F = 2L\theta + 4(h+n)L^2 \approx 2L\theta + 4hL^2$.

-When employing \OURS with KV-Cache, the FLOPS consumed by FFN and attention parameters remain unchanged.
-However, the attention mechanism transforms into causal attention with block size $B$.
-In this scenario, the number of Q-K pairs to be calculated is given by:
+Let $L$ denote the sequence length, $h$ the hidden dimension, $\theta$ the number of parameters in a transformer layer, and $B$ the block size used in \OURS.
+The FLOPS for standard full-sequence diffusion is $F_{\text{full}} = 2L\theta + 4hL^2$.
+With KV-Cache, \OURS reduces the attention cost to $2hL^2 + 2hLB$.
+The relative FLOPS savings is: $\frac{F_{\text{saved}}}{F_{\text{full}}} = \frac{1 - \tfrac{B}{L}}{2 + \tfrac{\theta}{hL}}.$ This indicates that \OURS can reduce per-layer FLOPS by up to 50\% when $L \gg B$.